szhem/log4j-json-layout/README.md

 #### Adding tags and fields

-Additional fields and tags which must be included into the logged message can be specified like this:
+Additional fields and tags which must be included into the logged message can be specified with `tags` and `fields` configuration properties of the layout:

     log4j.rootLogger = INFO, stdout